qunfengdong/MicroGMT/README.md

 * For mutations occur on mature peptides produced by pp1ab only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1ab and ORF1ab_pp1ab.

 ### Version 1.3.1 (July 9 2020) update
-* Removed pre-built summary tables to prevent copyright issues
+* Removed pre-built summary tables due to potential copyright issues
 * Added a sample script in the test datasets

 ### Version 1.3 (June 6 2020) update